AnthonyDadivasDuren/GuardPerceptionDemo/README.md

 - The player breaking line of sight
 - The guard investigating the predicted last known location
 - The guard returning to patrol
-- The guard color changes for different states
-- The caught/restart logic